Cana Island Light

 The Cana Island lighthouse is a lighthouse located just north of Baileys Harbor in Door County, Wisconsin, United States.

 Along with the Baileys Harbor Range Lights, the lighthouse was built to replace the Baileys Harbor Lighthouse in 1869 and was first lit in 1870.
 It is still used as an active navigational aid under the jurisdiction of the United States Coast Guard, and was added to the National Register of Historic Places in 1976.

 Since the 1970s, both the lighthouse and its keeper's quarters are open for visitors to tour by means of the Door County Maritime Museum.

+On August 9th, 2025, the island was hit by a storm and suffered severe damage, with around 30% of the island's trees being lost.

 History

 The keeper's quarters, privy, and tower were the first buildings and were made of cream city brick, but the brick of the tower deteriorated quickly because of storms and icy winters.
 In 1902, a steel cladding was added to the tower to protect it from further deterioration.
 The cost of the quarters, tower and cladding was $12,793.